-Is your dog having accidents in the house even though he is properly housebroken?
-Does he have to urinate more often than usual?
-These are some of the most common signs of bladder and urinary health issues that many dogs suffer from.
-Here are the five most common bladder problems in dogs, how to recognize them and what to do if you spot them.
+Is your dog having accidents in the house even though they are properly housebroken?
+Does the dog have to urinate more often than usual?
+These are some of the common signs of urinary and bladder problems in dogs.
+Below are the other symptoms to look out for, how to recognize them and what to do if when spot them.

 1. Urinary Incontinence

 Urinary incontinence is a condition that makes dogs pass urine uncontrollably and it's the most common sign of bladder issues in dogs.
 While it is often a symptom of some other urinary tract problem, it can also be caused by other health conditions.

 Some conditions that cause incontinence are dog's hormonal imbalance, spinal injury, prostate disorders, congenital abnormalities and anatomic disorders.
 Certain medications may also lead to urinary incontinence in dogs as a side effect.